TheJacksonLaboratory/mergegtfs/README.md

 1) Exons on different chromosomes
 2) Exons on different strands
-3) Exons start coordinates out of order
+3) Exon start coordinates out of order
 4) Too much space between exons

 The amount of space allowed between exons can be adjusted with the `--max_intron_length` parameter.
+Fusions are named with the prefix `fusion`, followed by a `.` delimited list of the genes to which the fusion maps to (e.g. `fusion.gene_id1.gene_id2`).
 Transcript rearrangement is flagged in the `rearranged` column of the `union.xrefs.tsv` file.

----